-Since opening just a short time ago in 2015, Pintura has been picking up rave reviews and their attention to detail explains why.
+Since opening in 2015, Pintura (Spanish for “work of art”) has had nothing but rave reviews and their attention to detail explains why.
 Head Chef Greg Lewis demonstrates his particular twist on Basque cuisine with some distinctive pintxos, but some more familiar Spanish dishes such as Chorizo Iberico are also prepared with aplomb.
 Couple the food with one of their Gin and Tonic ‘Copas’ – 21oz goblets with individual garnishes designed to enhance the botanicals in the spirit.

 Fourth Floor Café, Harvey Nichols, 107-111 Briggate, LS1 6AZFor a touch of decadence you can’t go wrong with a trip to the Fourth Floor at Harvey Nichols.
 We’d suggest a morning trip in summertime to get a seat on the outside terrace, suitably aloft the hustle and bustle of the busy Briggate shopping street below.
 A spot of caviar?
 Fuck it, why not, we’ll be having some of that with our Inverawe smoked salmon and scrambled eggs.

 The Man Behind the Curtain, 68-78 Vicar Lane, Top Floor Flannels, LS1 7JH